douglaswth/dtpstree/README.md

 git clone https://git.douglasthrift.net/douglas/dtpstree.git
 ```

-The code is also available on [Github] if you would like to make a pull request
+The code is also available on [GitHub] if you would like to make a pull request
 there.

 ### FreeBSD